-FSC Neutral Switch Adjustment (Side View Through Chassis)
+FSC Switch Adjustment (Side View Through Chassis)

-Before testing the FSC Neutral Switch, disconnect the spark plug wires from the engine and engage the parking brake to prevent accidental starting and inadvertent machine movement.
+Before testing the FSC Neutral Switch, disconnect the electrical plug on the fuel shut-off solenoid and engage the parking brake to prevent accidental starting and inadvertent machine movement.

 2. Check operation of the FSC Neutral Switch by placing the FSC lever in the full FORWARD position.
 While holding the ignition switch in the START position, slowly move the FSC lever back towards the NEUTRAL-PARK position until the starter motor engages.
 Stop moving the lever and note the position of the FSC lever where it passes through the slot in the body.
 The FSC lever should be within 1/8 in.
 (3 mm) of the NEUTRAL-PARK position.
 If this distance is greater than 1/8 in.
 (3 mm), the FSC Neutral Switch needs to be adjusted downward for quicker activation.